CarrCE/zerog/README.md

 Code for working with accelerometer data from parabolic flights.

 # Compatibility
-Tested with MATLAB 2017a on OS X 10.12 and Windows 10.
+Tested with MATLAB 2017a on OS X 10.12 and Windows 7 and Windows 10.
 Expected to work with MATLAB 2016a+.
 Requires Signal Processing Toolbox.

 # Citation